rhjacobsen/CN_workshops/Workshops/5/README.md

 ### Lab Overview

-In this workshop will be looking at the network scenario sketched below:
+In this workshop will be looking at the network scenario sketched below.
+Note that we will use the QRouter for this laboratory as it prepared for using the Quagga Command Line Interface (CLI).

 #### Topology